Borough Green

-Borough Green is situated in the borough of Tonbridge and Malling in Kent, England.
+Borough Green is a civil parish in the borough of Tonbridge and Malling in Kent, England.
 The central area is situated on the A25 road between Maidstone and Sevenoaks, with the M26 motorway running through the centre dividing Wrotham and Borough Green.
-The word 'Borough' relates to the fact that Borough Green was a developed suburban area of Wrotham village and the division spread in the 1980s.

 History

+Pre-Roman

+Two Paleolithic rock shelters were found at Oldbury Hill some two miles west of Borough Green with flint tools from about 50,000 years BCE.

+Roman remains

+Roman cinerary urns were first found in Barrow Field off Staley's Road in 1839 but were reburied and lost to history.
+In the 1880s there was a more important find on location north of the railway station where sand was being excavated.
+In 1898 a local archaeologist Benjamin Harrison of Ightham persuaded the owners to stop destroying them.
+He called in George Payne who identified them as Roman.
+There was a Roman cemetery consisting of rows of cinerary urns six feet apart and two feet deep.
+The burials date from around the year 100 CE.

+Historical inns

+The first record of this name was in 1575, when it appears as Borrowe Grene.
+Middle English grene means village green The name itself is much older.
+It is not known if this from Old English burh 'manor, borough' or from beorg 'hill, mound'.

-The name of the community describes what it originally was – a green to which the people of what was then the borough of Wrotham went for recreation and Wrotham remains a village.
+The name of the community describes what it originally was – a green to which the people of the area went for sports and games.
 There is also a view that "borough", which predates any borough council in the area, relates to the word barrow, possibly referring to the Roman remains near the station site.

 Its location at a crossroads with the old route from Gravesend to Hastings meant that inns were gradually opened.
-The Red Lion, founded in 1586, is now closed.
+The Red Lion, originally the "White Bear", first mentioned in 1586, is now closed.
 The 1592 Black Bull became the Black Horse, then The Black Horse and Hooden, and recently The Black Horse again.
-The Bull of 1753 survives, but the Fox and Hounds (1837) and The Rock (1860) have turned into private housing.
+The Bull of 1753 survives, but the "Red Lion", Fox and Hounds (1837) and The Rock (1860) have been turned into private housing.
+The Red Lion building still exists as part of the Red Lion Square housing development.
+The Fox and Hounds and the Rock were demolished to make way for Foxlea and Tavern Close respectively.
 The 1878 Railway Hotel, later The Henry Simmonds, is now a Sainsbury's Local food store.

-Great Comp, an early 17th-century house, is located in the parish of St Mary's Platt, one mile to the east of Borough Green.
-Its gardens, administered by a charitable trust, are open to the public.